mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ### Disabling collapsible sidebar

 The layout sidebar is collapsible to a mini-drawer (with icons only) in desktop and tablet viewports.
-This behavior can be disabled with the `disableMiniSidebar` prop.
+This behavior can be disabled with the `disableCollapsibleSidebar` prop.

 {{"demo": "DashboardLayoutNoMiniSidebar.js", "height": 400, "iframe": true}}